Duke vs. Colorado Predictions & Picks - Women's NCAA Tournament Second Round

 Duke Performance Insights

-- Duke's offense has been less effective in ACC matchups this year, tallying 60.2 points per contest, compared to its overall average of 63.9 PPG.
+- In conference games, Duke averages fewer points per contest (60.2) than its season average (63.9).

-- Offensively, the Blue Devils have performed better in home games this season, putting up 69.1 points per game, compared to 63.5 per game away from home.
+- Offensively, the Blue Devils have performed better when playing at home this season, scoring 69.1 points per game, compared to 63.5 per game in away games.

-- Duke is surrendering the same number of points at home and in away games (50.2) this year.
+- Duke is surrendering the same number of points when playing at home and in away games (50.2) this year.

-- In their last 10 games, the Blue Devils have been putting up 56.4 points per game, an average that's significantly lower than the 63.9 they've scored over the course of the 2022-23 season.
+- The Blue Devils have seen a decrease in scoring recently, racking up 56.4 points per game in their last 10 contests, 7.5 points fewer than the 63.9 they've scored this year.

 Colorado Performance Insights

-- The Buffaloes are outscoring opponents by 10.5 points per game, with a +338 scoring differential overall.
-They put up 69.2 points per game (101st in college basketball) and give up 58.7 per outing (47th in college basketball).
+- The Buffaloes' +338 scoring differential (outscoring opponents by 10.5 points per game) is a result of putting up 69.2 points per game (100th in college basketball) while giving up 58.7 per contest (47th in college basketball).

 © 2023 Data Skrive.
 All rights reserved.